Tater Tot Cowboy Casserole made with beef, taco seasoning, beans, tomatoes, cheese, and tots for a comforting, crowd-pleasing dinner.

 - Add the taco seasoning mix, garlic powder, and salt.
 Stir continuously for 1 minute, ensuring the meat is evenly coated and fragrant.

-- Add the pinto beans, diced tomatoes with green chiles, and frozen corn to the skillet.
+- Finish the Filling: Add the pinto beans, diced tomatoes with green chiles, and frozen corn to the skillet.
 Stir until fully incorporated, approximately 1 minute.
 Remove the skillet from the heat and stir in the sour cream and 1/2 cup of the shredded cheese until the mixture is creamy and evenly combined.

 Notes